 DON’T lose your receipt.

-DO keep your receipt in your hand.
+DO keep your receipt easily accessible.

-DON’T leave your trash.
+DON’T leave your trash at the table.

 DO clean your table.

 If you left a big mess – when you have kids, it happens – let a Cast Member know.
 It is also a nice gesture to push in your chairs.
 These steps make it easier for the Cast Member to wipe down the tables and get them ready for the next guest.